allanallanigue/kanolliwp/wp-content/plugins/ultimate-product-catalogue/readme.txt

 10. View of the premium catalog options under the "Options" tab

 == Changelog ==
+= 3.5.45 =
+- Fixed an error with tag groups where some tags could end up as radio buttons instead of checkboxes

 = 3.5.44 =
 - Fix for missing thumbnail title styling option
 - Minor CSS fix for image stretching issues